-This note describes the functions and powers of the Intelligence and Security Committee, which is responsible for scrutinising the UK's intelligence and security agencies.
+This paper describes the functions and powers of the Intelligence and Security Committee, which is responsible for scrutinising the UK's intelligence and security agencies.
 It outlines reforms to the Committee under the Justice and Security Act 2013, and summarises recent inquiries.Jump to full report >>

-The Intelligence and Security Committee (ISC) is a committee of Parliament appointed to scrutinise the UK’s three main intelligence and security agencies and other intelligence activities.
+The Intelligence and Security Committee (ISC) is a Committee of Parliament appointed to scrutinise the UK’s three main intelligence and security agencies and other intelligence activities.

 Following criticisms that the ISC was opaque and insufficiently independent, the ISC was reformed under the Justice and Security Act 2013.
 These reforms made the ISC a Committee of Parliament, provided greater powers, and increased its remit, including oversight of operational activity and the wider intelligence and security activities of Government.
 The reforms also removed the veto power from the Heads of the Agencies, requiring that they must disclose any information requested by the ISC unless vetoed by the Secretary of State.